docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_1.1.md

 ##Publishing

 Each document and part can be published.
-To do so, click on the  icon to the right of the table line, then the following window will appear.
+To do so, click on the right icon on the table line.

+{% image /assets/images/documentation/en/publish.png %}

+The following window will appear:

 {% image /assets/images/documentation/en/image21.png "Publishing window"%}

-As soon as the ON/OFF button will be pressed, the document or part will be publicly accessible from the Internet.
+By activating the public share, the document or part is publicly accessible from the Internet.

 ##Private access

-You may also want to generate a private link protected by a password and with an optional expiration date.
+You may also want to generate a private link optionally protected by a password or an expiration date.
 For that, just fill the password and/or expiration date and push the share button.

 {% image /assets/images/documentation/en/image07.png "Private share"%}

+The generated link is obfuscated, it cannot be guessed.

+{% image /assets/images/documentation/en/image08.png "Generated link"%}